strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

     STATEMENT: StrictDoc shall enable requirements management.

-For a more comprehensive example check the source file of this documentation itself which is written using StrictDoc:
+For a more comprehensive example check the source file of this documentation which is written using StrictDoc:
 `strictdoc.sdoc <https://github.com/strictdoc-project/strictdoc/blob/master/docs/strictdoc.sdoc>`_.

 - `StrictDoc HTML export <https://strictdoc.readthedocs.io/en/latest/strictdoc-html>`_